leftstick/BaiduMapForAngularJS/README.md

 ![][dt-url]
 ![][license-url]

-> A damn easy directive for Baidu Map, and it's totally a re-write version for the previous one, including API updates and offline friendly
+> A damn easy angular component for Baidu Map, and it's totally a re-write version for the previous one, including API updates and offline friendly

 Read full documentation here: [documentation](http://leftstick.github.io/BaiduMapForAngularJS/)